Ritwiza5/Todolist/README.md

 # Todolist
 ⭐Todolist made with MERN.<br>
-⭐Use EJS templates.<br>
+⭐Used EJS templates.<br>
-⭐Deployment is done Heroku.
+⭐Deployment is done on Heroku.